bukalapak/purwa/README.md

-# Edan
+# Purwa

-Edan is a boilerplate for new microservice projects in Elixir following Bukalapak guideline.
+Purwa is a boilerplate for new microservice projects in Elixir following Bukalapak guideline.

 ## Highlights